janhq/jan/docs/docs/server-suite/enterprise.md

   ]
 ---

-# Jan Server Suite is for Teams
+# Customize and run AI across your organization

-Jan Server Suite can be used as a professional backend to create, customize and run AIs at scale.

-Self-host Jan anymore, from your homeservers to production-grade data centers.
+Jan can professional backend to create, customize and run AIs at scale, for production-grade data centers.

 :::warning